 Long-term control of grasping and object manipulation using the Kinova Jaco robot via deep learning

 Having become comfortable with using the mode-switch for complex hDoF control, we then translated our findings and framework for a real-world hDoF neuroprosthesis with a physical version of the Jaco robotic arm (Fig. 8F).
-In this setting, we replaced the feedforward PnP decoder with a recurrent neural network - RNN (implemented as stacked biLSTMs, Fig. S7, Methods (Hochreiter and Schmidhuber, 1997)).
-While a simpler decoder based on just spatial somatotopic representations can be easily trained and used, we found that a more complex decoder (Fig. S9) trained on longitudinal spatiotemporal ECoG data significantly boosted performance while offering similar PnP stability.
-The input features (Schalk et al., 2007; Pistohl et al., 2008; Chartier et al., 2018; Anumanchipalli et al., 2019; Metzger et al., 2022; Natraj et al., 2022) to the RNN were 1) smoothed, filtered version of raw neural activity that captured low-frequency information and 2) γH envelopes.
-The outputs of the RNN were discrete decisions on the movement-type at a periodic 5Hz update rate and were used as inputs to control the DoF of the robotic arm (Fig. 8A).
+In this setting, we replaced the feedforward PnP decoder with a recurrent neural network - RNN (implemented as stacked biLSTMs, Fig. S9, Methods (Hochreiter and Schmidhuber, 1997)).
+While a simpler decoder based on just spatial somatotopic representations can be easily trained and used, we found that a more complex decoder trained on longitudinal spatiotemporal ECoG data significantly boosted performance while offering similar PnP stability.

 Due to FDA regulations, the arm could not be placed close to B1, or wheelchair mounted and instead, had to be placed at a minimum distance of six feet from B1 on a table (Fig. 8F).
 Despite this suboptimal configuration, it did not impede B1’s ability to control the arm and gripper in two complex reach-to-grasp and object manipulation tasks that were designed to test performance with long-term PnP: a wall task (Fig. 8G) and a reach and rotation task (Fig. 8H) with varying levels of difficulty (Methods).
 For both tasks, the weights of RNN were kept fixed and we tested long-term PnP performance.